jobyjoseph/React/README.md

 React is a JavaScript library for building user interfaces.
 Building blocks in a React website are _components_ and components can be treated as reusable custom html.

-## Project 1
-[Hello World React project](https://github.com/jobyjoseph/React/tree/01-react-hello-world) without JSX will give us an idea how we can quickly create a React component and use it in our html page.
+>[Project 1: Hello World React project](https://github.com/jobyjoseph/React/tree/01-react-hello-world) without JSX will give us an idea how we can quickly create a React component and use it in our html page.

 **Recommended Toolchains**